BL19/SumHub/README.md

 ## How SumHub works

 SumHub uses a [MongoDB](https://www.mongodb.com/products/platform/atlas-database) database for storing all papers and other data.
-All papers are indexed in the vector database [Pinecone](https://www.pinecone.io/product/), Pinecone was selected over MongoDB due to the generous free tier on pinecone in contrast to the 500MiB we get from MongoDB Atlas.
+All papers are indexed in the vector database [Pinecone](https://www.pinecone.io/product/), Pinecone was selected over MongoDB since we were afraid that all vectors would not fit in the 512MB of the MongoDB Atlas M0 Free Tier.
+Since pinecone provides 2GB of free vector storage in their free tier, we decided to go with that to split out the data usage.

 To convert the papers into a form that we can feed into pinecone, Google Gemini Embeddings are used to create a 768-dimensional vector.